pulse2percept/pulse2percept/doc/topics/encoders.rst

 .. versionadded:: 0.11.0

+Photovoltaic arrays are illuminated by pulsed near-infrared light rather than driven by a current source.
-:py:class:`~pulse2percept.implants.retina.PRIMAPivotal` is illuminated by an 880 nm projector. :py:class:`~pulse2percept.stimuli.PRIMAEncoder` maps image intensity to pulse duration and returns irradiance in ``mW/mm^2``:
+:py:class:`~pulse2percept.stimuli.PhotovoltaicEncoder` maps image intensity to ON duration at fixed peak irradiance and returns ``mW/mm^2``:

 .. code-block:: python